 - On its own usually signifies that a Patent has been granted, a number indicates the patent number.

 - Brevet Deposé

-- Registered Patent - a request for a patent has been registered.
+- Registered Patent - perhaps meaning that an application for a patent has been registered.

 - Brevet Demandé

 - Patent Requested.
 Sometimes abbreviated to Brevet Dem. or just Br.
 Dem.

 - Registered Design.
 Sometimes abbreviated to Mod.
 Dep. or Déposé.

 Brevet Deposé and Brevet Demandé both mean essentially the same thing, that a patent has been applied for, but of course there is no guarantee that an application will result in the grant of a patent and neither are official terms.
 Brevet Deposé sounds more convincing, like the rather presumptive "Patent Pending", which also has no official status.

 Modèle Déposé does actually mean something, the design has been officially recorded and "registered", the same as a British "Registered Design".
 This doesn't convey protection in the same way that a patent does, but it forms an official record of who first produced the design and can be used in cases of copyright dispute.

 Sometimes a patent number isn't given.
 There are various reasons for this, which revolve around whether a patent has actually been granted, and whether it is actually relevant.
 Manufacturers liked to allude to patents in order to give the idea that their design included some clever feature, or that it was protected from copying by a patent.
 Sometimes this was just sheer bluff.